reminiscenceteam/Reminiscence-of-Shatters/README.md

     Story
 </h2>
 <p>
     The protagonist, whose name remains a mystery, awakens in a strange forest with no memory of her past.
-In search of answers about who she once was, she embarks on a journey across multiple dimensions.
+In search of answers about who she once was, she embarks on a journey across multiple realities.
 </p>
 <p>
-    Throughout her adventure, she encounters powerful beings known as the <strong>Lords</strong>, entities capable of ruling entire dimensions.
-Determined to prevent her from uncovering the truth about her past, they stand in her way.
+    Throughout her adventure, she encounters powerful beings known as the <strong>Lords</strong>, entities capable of ruling entire realities.
+Preventing her from uncovering the truth about her past, they stand in her way.
 </p>
 <p>
-    Fortunately, her companions, <strong>01</strong> and <strong>02</strong>, join her on this journey and help her overcome the challenges ahead.
+    Fortunately, her companions, <strong>01</strong> and <strong>02</strong>, join her on this journey and help her overcome the challenges ahead, to the Kingdom of Maggie!
 </p>
 <!------------------------------------------------------------------------------------------------------------------------------------------------------------------------->